 If you need to show proof of inspection to complete your vehicle’s registration, visit www.mytxcar.org to download, display electronically, or print a copy of the document.

 If you renew your vehicle registration using the out-of-state self-certification option, a remark will be placed on your vehicle record indicating that an inspection is still due.
 Once you return to the state, you must complete a Texas vehicle inspection within three days of arrival at your home, duty station, or destination.
-It is very important that you keep the VIR issued after completing your inspection in case you are stopped by law enforcement before the remark is removed from your vehicle record, which takes about 48 hours.
+It is very important that you keep the VIR issued after completing your inspection in case you are stopped by law enforcement before the remark is removed from your vehicle record, which can take two business days.
 The remark will be removed only upon payment of the state’s portion of the inspection fee and verification of inspection at your county tax office.

 As part of “Two Steps, One Sticker,” only new passenger cars and light trucks purchased from a dealer, which have two years of initial inspection are eligible to receive two years of initial registration at time of title.